The Architecture of Agency Volume 2 When Statements Fail

 All of this cashes out in how you answer questions.
 There is a standing position among some rationalists that prizes blunt binary answers to loaded questions as the mark of intellectual honesty — an eval for epistemic courage.
 Is God real?
 No. Does superintelligent AI pose a major extinction risk to humanity?
 Yes.
 Does blockchain have a use case a regular database couldn’t serve better?
 No. On this view, the right answers are the ones that resist social conformity: religion pressures you to hedge on the first, complacency on the second, hype on the third, and refusing to hedge is the whole test.

-The courage is real and I do not want to dismiss it.
+That courage matters.
 But run the three questions through the taxonomy and each turns out to be crooked — a straight answer to any of them smuggles in a binding the question never made.

 Is God real?
 If “God” names a supernatural being who intervenes in history: no. If it is a metaphor for coherence or sacredness: yes, those referents exist.
 And some formulations are ill-posed outright — the term is doing standardless, reference-shifting work that no single binding captures.
 The question looks binary because the indexical machinery is hidden.